varadRN/varadRN/README.md

 ---
 # 💫 About Me:

-🔭 I’m currently working on: CreativeBoard, a real-time collaborative whiteboard engine using **React, Fabric.js, and Supabase WebSockets** for sub-100ms sync.<br>-
+🔭 I’m currently working on: CreativeBoard, a real-time collaborative whiteboard engine using **React, Fabric.js, and Supabase WebSockets** for sub-100ms sync.<br>
 🌱Actively learning: Next.js 14 (Server Actions), Advanced **System Design** patterns, and **Docker** containerization for scalable deployments.

 ### 📫 Connect with me: